jackiezeng01/comprobo-computervisionproject/README.md

 By rewriting these equations, we can formulate a system of linear equations that can be solved for the value of X. Specifically, from two views, we get a total of four linear equations in the form of $AX = 0$, and to find the nonzero solution for $X$, we identify the unit eigenvector corresponding to the smallest eigenvalue of the matrix $A^TA$.
 This gives us an approximation for the 3D points arising from the two 2D points.

 Recall from our matrix calculations above, we have four possible matrices for our second camera.
 We can use the results of triangulating our points to identify which P2 matrix is the correct one.

-* check which P2 is correct by using each one to triangulate our points -> which one results in the most accurate 3D reconstruction.
+We use each possible matrix to triangulate our points and the one that has the highest number of valid reconstructed 3D points is taken to be the correct P2 matrix.
+A 3D point is considered invalid if it's positioned behind any of the two cameras (i.e. has a negative z value).

 ## Challenges